How to Find a Vet for Your New Puppy

 As a responsible pet owner, you’ll need to take your pup to the vet on a regular basis to ensure its best health.
 But vet bills can add up.
 Whether you’re there for a routine check-up or an emergency X-ray, don’t be shy to ask about costs up front.
 Unless you have pet insurance, most vets have a policy of payment on the day of treatment.
 However, you should feel comfortable enough with your vet to ask if you can space out payments for more expensive procedures when needed.
 As noted above, pet insurance may be a way protect yourself against large, unexpected expenses.

 6. Make a Match With Your (and Your Dog’s) Personal Style

 Make sure your vet’s style fits with you and your pup.
 And remember that the vet isn’t the only person who will interact with your pet.
-How does the receptionist and staff behave?
+How do the receptionist and staff behave?
 Are they open and friendly, or do they seem stressed and overworked?
 Is their attitude keeping the dogs (and owners) calm?
 Does your puppy like them, or does he growl or cower?
-The vet, and everyone who works with the vet, should project a positive energy that makes you and your pet feel comfortable and confident.
+The vet and everyone who works with the vet should project a positive energy that makes you and your pet feel comfortable and confident.

 7. Know Hours of Operation

 Hours of operations are a deal breaker.
 Ask how your vet handles emergency patient visits, and find out about after-hour needs.
 Some vets open very early in the morning, and some offer evening hours.
 Weekends are an option for more and more vets.
 Make sure their schedule works with your lifestyle.
 Figure out what works best for you and your dog.

 8. Less Travel Time Means Less Stress for Your Pup